 Acera Surgical Publishes Manuscript Highlighting the Mechanism of Action of Nanofabricated Restrata™ Wound Matrix

-St. Louis, MO— October 5th, 2017— Acera Surgical Inc., a bioscience company dedicated to the commercialization of fully synthetic electrospun scaffolds for regenerative medical applications, announced today the publication of scientific manuscript describing the mechanism of action of the Restrata™ Wound Matrix skin substitute in the Cureus Journal of Medical Science.
+St. Louis, MO— October 5th, 2017— Acera Surgical Inc., a bioscience company dedicated to the commercialization of fully synthetic electrospun scaffolds for medical applications, announced today the publication of scientific manuscript describing the mechanism of action of the Restrata™ Wound Matrix skin substitute in the Cureus Journal of Medical Science.
 Cureus Journal of Medical Science is a web-based peer-reviewed medical journal for a new generation of doctors and patients with global exposure.
 This is the second publication from Acera on Cureus this year.
 Cureus article

 The publication, titled “What Makes the Optimal Wound Healing Material?
 A Review of Current Science and Introduction of a Synthetic Nanofabricated Wound Care Scaffold”, highlights the mechanism by which the unique nano-scale structure and architecture of Restrata™ Wound Matrix promotes and encourages tissue healing and wound closure when applied to the wound bed.
 The publication of the study ideally coincides with the successful use of the Restrata™ material in the treatment of over 90 wounds including: diabetic foot ulcers, venous leg ulcers, and burns.